quanphan2906/fusion/README.md

-This project has been rebooted and moved here: https://github.com/quanphan2906/note-fusion
+After the hackathon, this project has been rebooted and moved to a new home: https://github.com/quanphan2906/note-fusion.
+Starting from scratch makes it easier to include better engineering practices that lay the foundation for future development.